pikhosh/docs/docs/queries.md

 ### Where clause sorting

-If you use a single index in your query, the results are already sorted by the index.
+If you use a **single*Ü index in your query, the results are already sorted by the index.
 That's a big deal!

 Let's assume we have shoes in sizes `[43, 39, 48, 40, 42, 45]` and we want to find all shoes with a size greater than or equal to `42` and also have them sorted by size: